sddevelopment-be/penguin-pragmatic-patterns/content/practices/avoid_gold_plating.md

 ### How not to do it: Enterprise Quality FizzBuzz

 FizzBuzz is a children's game well known to software developers, as it is commonly used as a training exercise or interview question.
 The aim is to write a program that counts to a given number.
-When the current count is divisable by 3, the program should print out `Fizz` rather than the current count.
+When the current count is divisible by 3, the program should print out `Fizz` rather than the current count.
 When the current count is divisible by 5, it should print out `Buzz`.
-When divisible by both, we expect `FizzBuzz`.
+If the number divisible by both, we expect `FizzBuzz`.
 The FizzBuzz exercise aims to gauge basic programming aptitude, such as the use of loops and accumulators.

 Usually, one can write a program to do this in a dozen lines of code.
 As satire to the tendency of programmers in big corporations to overcomplicate their code, people have co-created a version of this program that counts upwards of 10'000 lines of code.
-This marvel of overengineering is available online on [github.com/EnterpriseQualityCoding/FizzBuzzEnterpriseEdition](https://github.com/EnterpriseQualityCoding/FizzBuzzEnterpriseEdition)
+This marvel of over-engineering is available online on [github.com/EnterpriseQualityCoding/FizzBuzzEnterpriseEdition](https://github. com/EnterpriseQualityCoding/FizzBuzzEnterpriseEdition)

 To give you an idea of how far the authors took it: the Enterprise FizzBuzz system uses Spring, and implements nearly all Go4 patterns.
 The class below shows a strategy-injection visitor to determine which output formatter to use for a given number.